Foundry-Workshop/item-piles-wfrp4e/README.md

 ## Acknowledgments
-_Disclaimer: I kept all acknowledgments, even if their respective work was lost during the Module's remake.
-Sorry for that._

 * Thanks to Wasp for creating Item Piles!
 * Thanks to Txus for providing the initial config for this module!